SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/email-filters/index.md

 ## Properties for generated requests

-* **Set owner**: If you check here, you can select which user will be assigned emails processed by this filter.
+* **Set owner**: If checked, you can select which user will be assigned emails processed by this filter.

 * **Set category**: If you check here and select a category, email processed by this filter will end up in the specified category.